-19.2 Additional provisions - fire and rescue stream28
+19.3 Additional provisions - fire and rescue stream (other than Senior Officers)

 - (a) Additional payment continuous shift workers in the fire and rescue stream shall be entitled to 64 hours additional leave in lieu of double time and a-half for time worked on the public holidays specified in clause 23.1(a)(ii).
 Such leave is exclusive of rostered days off according to the roster on which the employee commenced leave.
-(QFRS 7.1.2) - (b) Accrual of annual leave leave of absence without pay in excess of 3 months will not count as service for the purpose of calculating annual leave.
-(QFRS 7.1.5) - (c) Recall to duty from annual leave (QFRS 7.1.7) - (i) each employee in the fire and rescue stream has an entitlement to core annual leave and accrued time off in each year of employment - (ii) leave entitlements for employees in the fire and rescue stream will be notionally split into core annual leave and accrued time off - (iii) when an employee is recalled to work while on annual leave for the purpose of maintaining crewing levels, that employee will be deemed to be accessing accrued time off and not core annual leave - (iv) an employee attending training courses or undertaking commercial activities, will also be deemed to be accessing the accrued time off rather than core annual leave
+(OFRS 7.1.2) - (b) Accrual of annual leave leave of absence without pay in excess of 3 months shall not count as service for the purpose of calculating annual leave.
+(QFRS 7.1.5) - (c) Recall to duty from annual leave (QFRS 7.1.7) - (i) each employee in the fire and rescue stream has an entitlement to core annual leave and accrued time off in each year of employment - (ii) leave entitlements for employees in the fire and rescue stream shall be notionally split into core annual leave and accrued time off - (iii) when an employee is recalled to work while on annual leave for the purpose of maintaining crewing levels, that employee will be deemed to be accessing accrued time off and not core annual leave - (iv) an employee attending training courses or undertaking commercial activities, shall also be deemed to be accessing the accrued time off rather than core annual leave - (v) an employee shall be permitted to access accrued time off for the purposes of being recalled to work to maintain crewing levels; attending training courses or undertaking commercial activities